HandyOSS/HandyMiner-CLI/README.md

 Optional configuration items (just leave blank and hit enter if you dont know) :
 1. pool or solo node port (probably 3008)
 2. the stratum password (optional)
-3. the wallet you want to mine to (pool only)
+3. (pool only) pool difficulty (1024 minumum on 6block, 512 minumum on hnspool), or set to -1 for variable difficulty

 #### Mining FAQ: